Stock market today: Wall Street rises as market focus turns from Nvidia to the US economy

 NEW YORK (AP) — Stocks rose on Wall Street Thursday as markets shift their focus back to the U.S. economy.

-The S&P 500 rose 0.8% in morning trading and is less than 1% away from its record set in July.
-The Dow Jones Industrial Average added 262 points, or 0.6%, and is on track to set a record high.
-The Nasdaq rose 1.3% as of 10:52 a.m.
+The S&P 500 rose 0.9% in afternoon trading and is less than 1% away from its record set in July.
+The Dow Jones Industrial Average added 441 points, or 1.1%, and is on track to set a record high.
+The Nasdaq rose 1.3% as of 12:36 p.m.
 Eastern.

 The Commerce Department upgraded its assessment of U.S. economic growth for the second quarter to 3%, compared to a previous estimate of 2.8%.
 It's another signal that the economy remains strong, despite pressure from stubborn inflation and high interest rates.